mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 ```

-And a quick look how the starters look like:
+And a quick look at how the starters look like:

 ```kotlin
 class HelpStarter {